jolt80/lagom/README.md

 # README #

-lagom is an ncruses based log viewer with regex filtering/search capabilities and (soon) configurable
+lagom is an ncruses based log viewer with regex filtering/search capabilities and (soon) configurable tokenization.